Hi, I’m Solome

 I work with passionate employers, universities and associations who want to change the conversation around mental health.

-I’m a former anxious teen, mental health social entrepreneur who has started and built non-profit and for-profit startup organizations aimed at changing how we deliver mental healthcare, and I’m a Millenial eager to help our generations connect on important issues around tech, digital citizenship and more.
+I’m a former anxious teen and mental health social entrepreneur who has built non-profit and for-profit startup organizations aimed at changing how we deliver mental healthcare.
+I’m also a Millennial eager to help our generations connect on important issues around tech, digital citizenship and more.